khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 | Visually differentiate relationship between elements using margin and padding to create the hierarchy structure. | Align branches and leaves right under the tree trunk.  |
 | Regroup as much as possible related content as leaves under the same branch. (eg. Design > Research > Interviews - Personas - Experience Map) |  Multiply branches if the content is similar and could be regrouped as leaves under a same branch. |

 ### Specifications

-Just like [accordions](/components/accordions), trees are vertically stacked.
-Trees are composed of a main container (tree trunk) regrouping related elements,  branches, its related leaves.
-As tree trunk and branch elements of the tree are collapsible, they should be paired with an icon that clearly signify the change of state (Expand/Collapse).
-Trees should visually reflect the hierarchy and relationship differences between its elements using spaces (margin/padding) or lines.

 #### Tree trunk